Biden to unveil actions on guns, including new ATF boss | WTOP

-WASHINGTON (AP) — President Joe Biden is preparing to unveil a series of executive actions aimed at addressing gun violence, delivering his first major action on gun control since taking office.
+WASHINGTON (AP) — President Joe Biden, in his first major gun control measures since taking office, is announcing executive actions Thursday aimed at addressing what the White House calls a “gun violence public health epidemic.”

-Biden on Thursday will also nominate David Chipman, a former federal agent and adviser at the gun control group Giffords, to be director of the Bureau of Alcohol, Tobacco, Firearms and Explosives, according to senior Biden administration officials.
+Biden also is nominating David Chipman, a former federal agent and adviser at the gun control group Giffords, to be director of the Bureau of Alcohol, Tobacco, Firearms and Explosives.

-Biden has faced increasing pressure to act on gun control after a spate of mass shootings across the U.S. in recent weeks, but the White House has repeatedly emphasized the need for legislative action on guns.
+Biden has faced increasing pressure to act after a recent series of mass shootings, but the White House has repeatedly emphasized the need for legislative action.
 While the House passed a background-check bill last month, gun control measures face slim prospects in an evenly divided Senate, where Republicans remain near-unified against most proposals.

+A White House fact sheet said those shootings “underscored the relentlessness” of the epidemic.

-Biden will be joined by Attorney General Merrick Garland at the event, and most of the actions will come from the Justice Department.
+Biden is to be joined at the late morning Rose Garden event by Attorney General Merrick Garland.
+Most of the actions are coming from the Justice Department.

-Biden is expected to announce tighter regulations requiring buyers of “ghost guns” to undergo background checks.
-The homemade firearms — often assembled from parts and milled with a metal-cutting machine — often lack serial numbers used to trace them.
+Biden is tightening regulations of buyers of “ghost guns” — homemade firearms that usually are assembled from parts and milled with a metal-cutting machine and often lack serial numbers used to trace them.
 It’s legal to build a gun in a home or a workshop and there is no federal requirement for a background check.

-The president’s plans were previewed by a person familiar with the expected actions who was not authorized to publicly discuss them.
+The goal is to “help stop the proliferation of these firearms,” according to the White House.

-Senior administration officials confirmed that the Justice Department would issue a new proposed rule aimed at reining in ghost guns within 30 days, but offered no details on the content of the rule.
+The Justice Department will issue a proposed rule aimed at reining in ghost guns within 30 days, though details of the rule weren’t immediately issued.

-The Justice Department will also publish model red flag legislation within 60 days, which the administration says will make it easier for states to adopt their own red flag laws.
+The department also is publishing model legislation within 60 days that is intended to make it easier for states to adopt their own “red flag” laws.
 Such laws allow for individuals to petition a court to allow the police to confiscate weapons from a person deemed to be a danger to themselves or others.

-And it will begin to provide more data on firearms trafficking, starting with a new comprehensive report on the issue, which the Biden administration says it hasn’t done in over two decades.
+The department also will begin to provide more data on firearms trafficking, starting with a new comprehensive report on the issue.
+The administration says that hasn’t been done in more than two decades.

-The president will also announce investments in community violence intervention programs, which are aimed at reducing gun violence in urban communities, across five federal agencies.
+Biden also is making investments in community violence intervention programs, which are aimed at reducing gun violence in urban communities, across five federal agencies.

-Administration officials hinted there may be more to come from the administration on guns, calling the round of executive actions “initial steps” that were completed under Garland’s purview within the first few weeks of his tenure.
+Officials said the executive actions were “initial steps” completed during Garland’s first weeks on the job and more may be coming.

-The ATF is currently run by acting Director Regina Lombardo.
-Gun-control advocates have emphasized the significance of the ATF director in enforcing the nation’s gun laws, and Chipman is certain to win praise from them.
-During his time as a senior policy adviser with Giffords, he spent considerable effort pushing for greater regulation and enforcement on ghost guns, reforms of the background check system and measures to reduce the trafficking of illegal firearms.
+The ATF is currently run by an acting director, Regina Lombardo.
+Gun-control advocates have emphasized the significance of this position in enforcing gun laws, and Chipman is certain to win praise from this group.
+During his time as a senior policy adviser with Giffords, he spent considerable effort pushing for greater regulation and enforcement on ghost guns, changes to the background check system and measures to reduce the trafficking of illegal firearms.

-Prior to that, Chipman spent 25 years as an agent at the ATF, where he worked on stopping a trafficking ring that sent illegal firearms from Virginia to New York, and served on the ATF’s SWAT team.
-Chipman is a gun owner himself.
+Chipman spent 25 years as an agent at the ATF, where he worked on stopping a trafficking ring that sent illegal firearms from Virginia to New York, and served on the ATF’s SWAT team.
+Chipman is a gun owner.

-He also is an explosives expert and was among the team involved in investigating the Oklahoma City Bombing and the first World Trade Center bombing.
+He is an explosives expert and was among the team involved in investigating the Oklahoma City bombing and the first World Trade Center bombing.
 He also was involved in investigating a series of church bombings in Alabama in the 1990s.
 He retired from the ATF in 2012.

+The White House fact sheet said Chipman has worked “to advance common-sense gun safety laws.”

 During his campaign, Biden promised to prioritize new gun control measures as president, including enacting universal background check legislation, banning online sales of firearms and the manufacture and sale of assault weapons and high-capacity magazines.
 But gun-control advocates have said that while they were heartened by signs from the White House that they took the issue seriously, they’ve been disappointed by the lack of early action.